 – 18 gauge Brad nailer

-1. Take your door off the hinges using the drill
+1. The first thing you do is take your old door off the hinges using the drill

-2. Paint your door the base colour.
+2. Paint your existing door the base colour.
 This is a crucial step to make your life easier.
 I didn’t do this and really regretted it later and had to pull out my paint sprayer to save the day.
+I didn’t realize that after you put the panels on, the gaps are really tiny and a paint brush can’t fit in between the gaps.
+TRUST ME!

 3. I used a ¼” thick piece of 8×4’ MDF.
 I purchased this from a hardware store for $10.